eriksank/pluggable-cc-in-php/README.md

 |       `-- VMInstruction.php
 |-- LICENSE
 |-- README.md
-|-- tl
+|-- tl: calls tlc with a .tl file and then vm with the .il file generated
-|-- tlc : to call the compiler with a .tl file
+|-- tlc : calls the compiler with a .tl file
 |-- VERSION
-`-- vm : to call the virtual machine with an .il file
+`-- vm : calls the virtual machine with an .il file
 </pre>

 ## Hard prerequisite: PHP